 - Restraining by force any individual attempting to inflict harm.

-- Communicating clearly the unacceptable practises of the student, and this is done usually in privacy.
+- Communicating clearly the unacceptable practices of the student and is usually done in privacy.

 - Maintaining classroom awareness acute enough to spot potential problems and deal with them before they become major problems.